the-teachingRSE-project/competencies/competencies.md

 curricula, institutions, and teachers in this framework.
 Applications of them in an individual's career can be found in the appendix.
-An omission that we found and that we would like to highlight in order to spark a community discussion, is that RSEs that choose explicitely a science supporting role outside of research will not be eligible for funding under the statutes of a lot of funding organisations that require a PhD at minimum.
+An omission that we found and that we would like to highlight in order to spark a community discussion, is that RSEs that choose explicitly a science supporting role outside of research will not be eligible for funding under the statutes of a lot of funding organisations that require a PhD at minimum.
 To alleviate that and give RSEs in leadership positions a means to become eligible for funding themselves we propose the introduction of a "science enabling doctor"